-DESCRIPTION
+GENERAL DESCRIPTION

-The WD1770 is a MOS/LSI device which performs the functions of a 51/4" Floppy Disk Controller/Formatter.
-It is similar to its predecessor, the WD179X, but also contains a digital data separator and write precompensation circuitry.
-The drive side of the interface needs no additional logic except for buffers/ receivers.
-Designed for 51/4" single or double density operation, the device contains a programmable Motor On signal.
+The WD177X-00 is a MQS/LSI device which performs the functions of a Floppy Disk Formatter/Controller.
+It is similar to its predecessor, the FD179X, but also contains a digital data separator and write precompensation circuitry.
+The drive side of the interface needs no additional logic except for buffers/receivers.
+It is designed for single (FM) or double (MFM) density operation.

-The WD1770 is implemented in NMOS silicon gate technology and is available in a 28 pin dual-in-line.
+The WD177X-00 is implemented in NMOS silicon gate technology and is available in a 28-pin dual-in-line as well as in quad pack.